snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 This issue can prevent the Elastic MapReduce job from being launched.

-We've now fixed this issue by making those functions iterative.
+We've now fixed this by making those functions iterative.

 On a side note: we now encourage everyone to use `s3a` when referencing buckets in the EmrEtlRunner configuration because, when using `s3a`, those problematic empty files are simply not generated.